-- 1. Attend all meetings, which will be held on a regular basis. - 2.
+- 1. Attend all meetings in-person, including regularly scheduled quarterly meetings and "as-needed" special meetings. - 2.
 Attend all meetings without substitution to provide continuity to the Task Force meetings, as each Task Force member is a voting member. - 3.
-Be available for one-on-one periodic telephone or email consultation between meetings with Task Force staff.
+Be available for one-on-one periodic telephone or email consultation between meetings with Task Force staff. - 4.
+Missing more than three quarterly meetings may result in a request to resign from the Task Force.